rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/render-states.md

 GraphicsDevice.SetBlendState(GraphicsDevice.BlendStates.Opaque);```

 If necessary, the user can create custom blend states.
-It needs a `BlendState (ref:{SiliconStudio.Xenko.Graphics.BlendState})` object and a `BlendStateDescription (ref:{SiliconStudio.Xenko.Graphics.BlendStateDescription})` object.
-Please refer to the reference documentation of the `BlendStateDescription (ref:{SiliconStudio.Xenko.Graphics.BlendStateDescription})` and `BlendStateRenderTargetDescription (ref:{SiliconStudio.Xenko.Graphics.BlendStateRenderTargetDescription})` classes to get the complete list of available options and the default values.
+It needs a @'SiliconStudio.Xenko.Graphics.BlendState' object and a @'SiliconStudio.Xenko.Graphics.BlendStateDescription' object.
+Please refer to the reference documentation of the @'SiliconStudio.Xenko.Graphics.BlendStateDescription' and @'SiliconStudio.Xenko.Graphics.BlendStateRenderTargetDescription' classes to get the complete list of available options and the default values.

 **Code:** Custom blend state